-It’s with great pleasure that I introduce a guest post from a fellow travel blogger today.
+It’s with great pleasure that I introduce a post from a fellow travel blogger today.
 For the next three months Vera and I are going to be exploring Thailand, and sharing our tales and photos of this amazing looking country on this blog.
 And what better way to kick off our trip than with a photo essay from one of my absolute favourite travel photographers: Samuel Jeffrey, the man behind Nomadic Samuel.
 Over to him!

 Sometimes a country can get so saturated with tourists or over-rated to the point a traveller or backpacker does not want to return ever again.
 I’ve felt that way about certain countries; however, when it comes to Thailand, a nation as popular as any as a tourist destination, my love affair with the country continues to grow stronger every time I set foot in the Land of Smiles.